qadrina/qadrina/README.md

 - 👋 Hi, I’m @qadrina
 - 👀 I’m interested in software development!
-- 🌱 I’m currently learning C# and C++
+- 🌱 I’ve been learning C# and SQL since 2020.
 - 💞️ I’m looking for software development roles and collaborate on software development projects.
-- 📫 How to reach me: email me najlaqadrina@gmail.com
+- 📫 How to reach me: email me najlawijaya@gmail.com

 <!---
 qadrina/qadrina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.